-In 1976, Dimitri Comino attended a St Georges’ Windsor consultation which discussed the decline of British industrial power, a subject very dear to his heart.
-He became determined to place the Comino Foundation at the heart of work in changing attitudes to industry and discussed with Kenneth Adams, Director of Studies at St George’s House, how this work could be progressed.
-This resulted in Kenneth reducing his St George’s role and a Comino Fellowship being established with funding from the Foundation, which modified its Trust Deed by extending the education objectives to include ‘the education of the public in the principles of economics and finance and in their application to industry, commerce and Government’.
+In 1976, after a consultation at St George’s House, Windsor Castle, in which delegates discussed the decline of British industrial power, Dimitri became determined to place the Comino Foundation at the heart of work focussed on changing attitudes to industry.
+He discussed with Kenneth Adams, then Director of Studies at St George’s House, how this work could be progressed.
+This resulted in Kenneth accepting a Comino Fellowship, established with funding from the Foundation, which had modified its Trust Deed by extending the education objectives to include ‘the education of the public in the principles of economics and finance and in their application to industry, commerce and Government’.

-Dimitri had hoped that the Comino Fellowship would enable Kenneth to secure a change in attitudes that would contribute to the survival of Britain as an industrial nation, but as an educational charity the work of the Foundation had to concentrate on researching the reasons for industrial decline and then educating people in the research outcomes and what needed to be done if change was to be brought about.
-This work of the Fellowship gave Dimitri great personal satisfaction and a sense of fulfilment after his retirement from Dexion; it also gave the Foundation’s work a clearer direction.
+As an educational charity the work of the Foundation had to concentrate on researching the reasons for industrial decline and then educating people in the research outcomes and what needed to be done to achieve change.
+This work gave Dimitri great personal satisfaction and a sense of fulfilment after his retirement from Dexion; it also gave the Foundation’s work a clearer direction.

 - ignorance of the way in which the nation earns its living;

 - an educational style which elevates theoretical knowledge over its practical application;

 - disenchantment with some of the ways in which industry operates;

 - a moral ambivalence, sustained by the Church, towards wealth creation through industry and commerce.